-Finally, as an elopement photographer and guide, I can tell you that many wedding photographers tend to not be as involved with their couple’s planning process.
+Finally, as an elopement photographer, I can tell you that many wedding photographers tend to not be as involved with their couple’s planning process.

 This is simply because many big weddings have a planner or a venue coordinator guiding the couple, so the couple doesn’t need the photographer’s help with planning and logistics.
 The photographer only needs to show up for the wedding.